 Bringing a baby into the world is one of the most fulfilling and exciting moments in a person’s life.
 The feeling of bringing them home and beginning this new chapter in your life is indescribable.
 However, before you do bring your baby home, it’s important to know what dangers might come from – or be inside of – your home.

 Here is a list of the things to look out for to keep them safe and happy.

-It only takes one inch of water for a baby to drown, so remaining present at all times during a bath is important.
+It only takes one inch of water for a baby to drown, and so, remaining present at all times during a bath is important.
 No matter where you bathe your little one; in a sink or bathing basket, make sure to never leave them unattended.

 On the same note, products used to keep your home clean can be linked to cancer, skin damage, lung damage and eye irritation.
-Try opting for “greener” cleaning options and always stores any cleaning products up high where little ones can’t reach them.
+Try opting for “greener” cleaning options, and always store any cleaning products up high where little ones can’t reach them.

 Look for natural and gentle baby products that will not harm their delicate skin.
 Look for paraben-free, sulphate-free, phthalate-free and fragrance-free products.

 It can feel a little overwhelming worrying if your home is safe for your little one, but making sure you are prepared and switching out some of your everyday products for safer alternatives is a great start.
 Feel comforted knowing you have provided a safe and loving environment to bring your baby home to.